← Back to Library

 Can I ask the I Ching the same question twice?+

-The I Ching traditionally warns against this: "初筮告,再三渎,渎则不告" — the first inquiry informs; repeated questioning is disrespectful, and the oracle refuses to answer.
-Ask each question only once.
+The I Ching traditionally warns against this: "初筮告,再三渎,渎则不告" — the first inquiry informs; repeated questioning can turn into noise.
+Ask once, then compare the reading with real facts before acting.

 ABOUT THE AUTHOR